-Divi Builder vs Visual Composer (WPBakery Page Builder)
+Divi Builder vs WPBakery (Visual Composer) Page Builder

 Before we start, you might also like to check out my Divi Builder plugin review that should familiarize you with Divi.

 So to start off my comparison, I can say that both of these plugins are drag and drop, so it is really easy to use them.
 You can easily create new columns, add sections and different modules.
-Divi Builder plugin comes with 40 content modules, while Visual Composer has 45+ content elements.
-Then Divi Builder has 18 pre-made built in layout and Visual Composer has 6 predefined layouts.
+Divi Builder plugin comes with 46 content modules, while WPBakery has 50+ content elements.
+Both of them come with more than 100 built in layouts.
 However, personally I do not think this is an advantage or a disadvantage, as you can easily customize these built in layouts for your needs or just simply create your own from scratch.
 In my opinion the predefined layouts should be used just for inspiration or as a starting framework for your own layout.

 Both Divi Builder and WPBakery Page Builder are responsive.
 And as for the process of adding new elements (columns and/or modules), this is similar with both of these plugins.
 You just need to click on a button.
 You also have an option to set custom margins and padding for modules.